-The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions .
+The investment strategy further promotes environmental and social characteristics by the integration of the fund's exclusions and inclusion criteria.
 The fund engages as part of its investment strategy with issuers on material sustainability topics if considered necessary.
-The fund votes on environmental and/or social proposals in accordance with the Active Ownership Policy of Danske Invest Management A/S.

 The above is implemented in the investment process on a continuous basis through a commitment to systematically identify and address relevant sustainability factors and ensuring, among other things, that investments are not made in issuers featuring on relevant exclusion lists.
 By this, the environmental and/or social characteristics may influence a decision to either buy or increase the position, hold or maintain weighting or sell or decrease the weighting of an investment in order to attain the environmental and/or social charactheristics.
 The same applies to considerations related to good governance practices.